truongdo/adocker/README.md

 ## Installation ##
 - Change the `docker` path: `mv /usr/bin/docker /usr/bin/dkr` (The purpose is to hide the default docker path)
 - Modify the default `DOCKER` variable at `/etc/default/docker` to the new path: DOCKER="/usr/bin/dkr"

+Note: This is a very simple approach and it is still possible that ones can mount the folder that they don't have permission by running docker with the path `/usr/bin/dkr`.

+To make it more secure and completely block people from mounting folders that they don't have permission, try the branch `docker-patch` of this project.